ipfs/specs/src/ipns/ipns-pubsub-router.md

 **Topic format:** `/record/base64url-unpadded(key)`

-where base64url-unpadded is an unpadded base64url as specified in [IETF RFC 4648](https://tools.ietf.org/html/rfc4648)
+where base64url-unpadded is an unpadded base64url as specified in :cite[rfc4648].

 # Layering persistence onto libp2p PubSub